lbaumdev/py-telegram-message-scheduler/README.md

 Before using this project, ensure you have:

-1. Python 3.8 or higher installed.
+1. Python 3. (due to use of Enums) or higher installed.
 2. A Telegram bot token.
 You can create one using the [BotFather](https://core.telegram.org/bots#botfather) on Telegram.
 3. Required Python libraries (install via `pip` as outlined below).